 Recommendations for Churches

-Our research showed overwhelmingly that children’s workers and parents alike are feeling frustrated and exhausted by the demands of the pandemic.
-Many have felt ill-equipped and at a loss to know how to minister amongst children and families amid all of the restrictions.
-Some key things which are emerging as very important:
+During the pandemic lockdowns, our research showed overwhelmingly that children’s workers and parents alike felt frustrated, exhausted and at times isolated.
+Many felt ill-equipped and at a loss to know how to minister amongst children and families through changing times.